in ,

 • 1 pinch Hawaiian salt black

-• 5 Basil leaves
+• 5 piece Basil leaves

-• 1 splash Chilli liqueur
+• 1 Splash Chilli liqueur

 Tempura shrimp

-• 5 King prawns
+• 5 piece King prawns

 • 100 g Rice flour